 - Information Manager

-Our classes are small and students get to know and work with faculty both inside and outside the classroom.
-There are many great opportunities for experiential learning, including internships, studying abroad, research, campus talks and events, and volunteer opportunities.
+Our classes are small, and students get to know and work closely with faculty.
+There are many great opportunities for experiential learning, including internships, studying abroad, research, campus talks and events, and service-learning opportunities.
 The surrounding area offers Ship students a rich variety of historic sites and institutions for internship and research opportunities, including:

 - Fashion Archives and Museum of Shippensburg University